sinsunsan/open-source-architecture-toolkit/toolkit-summary.md

 Here are some good pratices we have learned while building [Bricks the hub for open source architecture & collaborative design](http://www.openbricks.io)

-This post is a work in progress document.
+This is a work in progress document.

 So do not hesitate read it again with more learnings we have added.
 Feel free to comment it to suggest us some good practices you have learned, some corrections or anything that you think may be interesting to add to this document.

 If you want to contribute to add some insights or even write an entire chapter you need to have a github account and [send us an email](mailto:hello@openbricks.io?subject=Contribute%20to%20open%20source%20architecture%20toolkit)